ericbulloch/kwmd/tools/nmap.md

   - `T4` Wait 0.1 seconds between each probe and includes parallelization
   - `T5` Wait 0.05 seconds between each probe and includes parallelization
 - `--top-ports <number>` Scan the <number> most common ports
+- `-v/-vv` Verbose output.
+It will output while scanning instead of waiting until the end

 ## Port Scans